CameronBodine/PINGMapper/index.md

 ---

-`PINGMapper` transforms recreation-grade sonar systems into scientific data collectors, allowing researchers and citizens alike to reproducibly map their aquatic system with minimal expertise in data processing.

 ## Overview

+`PINGMapper` transforms recreation-grade sonar systems (i.e. fishfinders) into scientific data collectors, allowing researchers and citizens alike to reproducibly map their aquatic system with minimal expertise in data processing.

 ### New Functionality & Bug Fixes (January 6, 2025)
 - PINGMapper is a PyPi package